LucaCanali/Miscellaneous/Spark_Dashboard/README.md

     - Set the http URL with the correct port number, default: http://yourInfluxdbMachine:8086
     - Set the InfluxDB database name: default is graphite (no password)
   - **Key step:** Prepare the dashboard.
-    - To get started import the example Grafana dashboard [Spark_Perf_Dashboard_v03](Spark_Perf_Dashboard_v03.json)
+    - Get started by importing the example Grafana dashboard [Spark_Perf_Dashboard_v03](Spark_Perf_Dashboard_v03.json)
-    - You can also experiment with building your dashboard or augmenting the example.
+    - Consider experimenting with building your dashboard or augmenting the example.

 ### Step 3: Prepare Spark configuration to sink metrics to graphite endpoint in InfluxDB
+You need Spark configuration to "point" Spark to collecting the metrics and sinking them to the Graphite end point.
-There are a few alternative ways on how to do this, depending on your environment and preferences.
+There are a few alternative ways on how to do this, depending on your environment and preferences:
+  - One way is to specify a list of Spark configuration parameters of the type `spark.metrics.conf.xxx`.
+   The configurations parameters can be speficied in the spark-submit with --conf, or when allocating the SparkSession or can be set in `spark-defaults.conf`
-One way is to set a list of configuration parameters of the type `spark.metrics.conf.xx` another is editing the file `$SPARK_CONF_DIR/metrics.properties` Configuration for the metrics sink need to be provided to all the components being traced (each component will connect directly to the sink).
+   - Another way is by editing the file `$SPARK_CONF_DIR/metrics.properties`
+Configuration for the metrics sink need to be provided to all the components being traced (each component will connect directly to the sink).
-See details at [Spark_metrics_config_options](Spark_metrics_config_options.md)
+See details at [Spark_metrics_config_options](Spark_metrics_config_options.md) Example Spark configuration:
-Example:
   ```
   $SPARK_HOME/bin/spark-shell
   --conf "spark.metrics.conf.driver.sink.graphite.class"="org.apache.spark.metrics.sink.GraphiteSink" \